istio/istio/demos/apps/bookinfo/doc/bookinfo.md

 star ratings.
 This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.

-1. Set the default version for all microservice to v1.
+1. Set the default version for all microservices to v1.

    ```bash
    $ istioctl create -f route-rule-all-v1.yaml